Sparse Recovery With Integrality Constraints: The -case

 \begin{example} Let $\A=(1,2)$, $-\l=\u=\vones$ and $S=\{1\}$.
 Clearly, every vector in $[\l,\u]_\Z$ supported on $S$ (i.e., either $(0,0)^\top$, $(1,0)^\top$ or $(-1,0)^\top$) is the unique minimizer of $\PonePM$ with the associated~$\b$.
 However, it holds that $(\ker(\A)\cap[-2\cdot\vones,2\cdot\vones]_\Z) \setminus\{\0\} = \{(-2,1)^\top,(2,-1)^\top\}$.
 Both of these vectors violate the condition of $\NSP{[\l-\u,\u-\l]_\Z}$, which here simply amounts to $\abs{v_1}<\abs{v_2}$ for all $\v=(v_1,v_2)^\top$ in the above nullspace subset. \end{example}

-We will later give a complete characterization for sparse recovery via $\PonePM$ (see Theorem~\ref{thm:PonePMnsp} below), but first point out a few more observations.
+We will give a complete characterization for sparse recovery via $\PonePM$ later (see Theorem~\ref{thm:PonePMnsp} below), but first point out a few more observations.
 The first one is again due to the scalability of nullspace vectors: \begin{corollary} For $\Prob{1}{[\l,\u]_\R}$ (with $\l\leq\0\leq\u$, $\l<\u$ both in $\R^n$), the analogous $\NSP{[\l-\u,\u-\l]_\R}$ is equivalent to the standard $\NSP{\R^n}$. \end{corollary}

-Moreover, even though Theorem~\ref{thm:boundedNSPsuff} only provides a sufficient condition for integral sparse recovery by means of $\PonePM$, one can easily find examples which demonstrate that it is already strictly weaker than its continuous analogon.
+Moreover, even though Proposition~\ref{thm:boundedNSPsuff} provides only a sufficient condition for integral sparse recovery by means of $\PonePM$, one can easily find examples which demonstrate that it is already strictly weaker than its continuous analogon.
 Trivial examples are obtained in cases in which there are no integral kernel vectors satisfying the bounds $[\l-\u,\u-\l]_\Z$ other than $\0$ itself.
 More interestingly, consider the following case: